All Products

 The following limits apply when you query slow query logs in Hologres:

-• By default, slow query logs are retained for the last month.
-You can query data from any time period within this month.
+• Slow query logs are retained for one month by default.
+You can query data from any time period within that month.

-• To ensure system stability and prevent traffic overloads, a single query can return a maximum of 10,000 slow query logs.
-Some fields in slow query logs have length limits.
-For more information, see the field descriptions of the query_log table.
+• To ensure system stability and prevent traffic overload, a single query can return a maximum of 10,000 slow query logs.
+Some fields in the slow query logs have length limits.
+For more information, see the field descriptions for the query_log table.

-• Slow query logs belong to the Hologres metadata warehouse system.
-A failure to query slow query logs does not affect business queries in the instance.
-Therefore, the stability of slow query logs is not covered by the Service-Level Agreement (SLA).
+• Slow query logs are part of the Hologres metadata warehouse.
+A failed slow query log search does not affect business queries in your instance.
+Therefore, the stability of slow query logs is not covered by the product's Service-Level Agreement (SLA).

-• After an instance is upgraded to V0.10, the system collects logs of slow Data Manipulation Language (DML) queries that take longer than 100 ms and all Data Definition Language (DDL) operations by default.
+• After you upgrade an instance to V0.10, Hologres collects logs for slow DML queries that run longer than 100 ms and all DDL operations by default.

-• Starting from V3.0.2, the hologres.hg_query_log table supports aggregated records of DML and query operations that take less than 100 ms to execute.
+• Starting from V3.0.2, Hologres supports aggregated records for DML and query operations that run for less than 100 ms in the hologres.hg_query_log table.

-• The system aggregates records for successful Data Query Language (DQL) and DML queries that have fingerprints and take less than 100 ms to execute.
+• The system aggregates records for successful DQL and DML queries that have a fingerprint and run for less than 100 ms.

 The following table describes the fields in the hologres.hg_query_log system table.